Shifted symplectic structures on derived analytic moduli of $\ell$-adic local systems and Galois representations: Affinoid dagger dg spaces

 \begin{corollary} For any pro-finite set $S$, the functor $A \mapsto \uline{A}(S)$ from quasi-dagger dg algebras to CDGAs over $\uline{K}(S)$ preserves quasi-isomorphisms.
-The functor is moreover naturally isomorphic to the functor $A \mapsto \uline{A_0}(S)\ten_{A_0}A$. \end{corollary} \begin{proof} Since $S$ is compact, the functor $\Hom_{\cts}(S,-)$ commutes with filtered colimits.
-Because filtered colimits are exact, that means in particular that Proposition \ref{exactmodsaffdprop} also applies to finite modules over filtered colimits of affinoid algebras, hence over quasi-dagger algebras, the latter being Noetherian.
+The functor is moreover naturally isomorphic to the functor $A \mapsto \uline{A_0}(S)\ten_{A_0}A$. \end{corollary} \begin{proof} Because filtered colimits are exact, Proposition \ref{exactmodsaffdprop} also applies to finite modules over Noetherian filtered colimits of affinoid algebras, hence over quasi-dagger algebras; Noetherianity means every finite $A_0$-module is finitely presented, so induced by a module over some affinoid subalgebra.
 Since the $A_0$-modules $A_n$ are all finite, it follows immediately that $\uline{A}(S)\cong \uline{A_0}(S)\ten_{A_0}A$, giving the second statement.

-By applying Lemma \ref{coffactnlemma}, we see that any quasi-isomorphism $A \to B$ of quasi-dagger dg algebras admits a factorisation $A \la C \to B$ into quasi-isomorphisms for which the first map admits a retraction and the second is surjective.
+By applying Lemma \ref{coffactnlemma}, we see that any quasi-isomorphism $A \to B$ of quasi-dagger dg algebras admits a factorisation $A \to C \to B$ into quasi-isomorphisms for which the first map admits a retraction and the second is surjective.
 It thus suffices to prove that the functor $A \mapsto \uline{A}(S)$ sends surjective quasi-isomorphisms to quasi-isomorphisms.

 Now, given a surjective quasi-isomorphism $A \to B$ of quasi-dagger dg algebras, the $A_0$-modules $A_n$ and $B_n$ are all finite.
 Since the functor $M \mapsto \uline{M}(S)$ is exact on finite $A_0$-modules, it preserves quasi-isomorphisms, giving the first statement. \end{proof}